Critiquing Instructional System Design

 Provides Basic Procedures

 A frequent criticism is that it is too time-consuming to be practical in the real world.
 Yet, not knowing the basic procedures for building a learning process or platform leads many novices down the wrong path, which wastes even more resources.
-Additionally, it provides all instructional designers, from novice to expert, a common set of terms and processes to effectively communicate with each other.
+Additionally, it provides all instructional designers, from novice to expert, with a common set of terms and processes to communicate effectively with each other.

 Some say that systematic models take a top-down behaviorist and subject-matter-expert approach to learning instead of championing a constructivist approach.
-But, training has traditionally been task driven by discovering how experts performs their jobs and then mirroring this performance in the learning environment.
+However, training has traditionally been task driven by discovering how experts performs their jobs and then mirroring this performance in the learning environment.
 Also, nothing says a constructivist method cannot be used for learning the task — don't complain that ADDIE made me do it.

 No single model is the silver bullet of instructional design, including ADDIE.
 Each model has its advantages and disadvantages.
-But designers can come closer to that silver bullet by using the key advantages of a system model and then plugging other models into it to improve their design or using it along side other design models.
+However, designers can come closer to that silver bullet by using the key advantages of a system model and then plugging other models into it to improve their design or using a different design models.

 It often helps to understand a model better by looking at other models:

-An evolutionary approach includes both deterministic and incremental systems, in contrast to the systems approach, which is entirely deterministic.
-This means that in an evolutionary approach, tentative or short term goals may be specified.
+This means that in an evolutionary approach, tentative or short-term goals may be specified.
 This approach is particularly appropriate for situations where there is limited past experience from which to draw guidance.
-A major benefit is that it enables a designer to test new ideas without making a long term commitment.
+A major benefit is that it enables a designer to test new ideas without making a long-term commitment.
 A major disadvantage is that it lacks a defined set of steps.
 Also, it is difficult to specify in advance the amount of time and money that will be needed to complete significant events and it is logically impossible to specify the outcome of an evolutionary process.